 In Indonesia, we have seen many great jewellery designers who are inspired by this fascinating historical past and use it for their current collection.
-The renowned duo designers Happy Salma and Sri Luce Rusna who founded Tulola Jewelry in 2007, for example, brings the local wisdom heritage from their own area in Bali and infused it with modernity to fit the present time.
+The renowned duo designers Happy Salma and Sri Luce Rusna who founded Tulola Jewelry in 2007, for example, bring the local wisdom heritage from their own area in Bali and infused it with modernity to fit the present time.
 One of their iconic signature pieces is the subeng earrings and it is one of the trends that are very popular among its demography.

-Originally come from the traditional Balinese jewellery design, subeng is a kind of ornamented stud with an oversize padding at the back.
+Inspired by traditional Balinese jewellery design, subeng is a kind of ornamented stud with an oversize padding at the back.
 Tulola used this as inspiration and imbued a modern touch by giving it a soft floral design using various gemstones such as black onyx, green quartz, amethyst briolette, white topaz, moonstone, to even pearls.
 On several other subeng designs, they also changed the traditional long padding at the back of the earring into a pyramid shape to give the contemporary look.

 Tulola Jewelry is not alone on recycling our local wisdom heritage into a current trend in this field.
 The renowned jewellery designer John Hardy who is also based in Ubud, Bali also follows this footstep by making a tribute to Balinese mystical animals and folk legend, with the dragon head (or naga in Bahasa Indonesia) as its main signature.